arunjoshi/ccn_mobile/README.md

-# news_app
+# City Chief

-A new Flutter application.
+A new Flutter application for ccn network.

 ## Getting Started